Zpect31/Frontend-Mentor-1/README.md

-This is mi solution for mi first Frontend Mentor challenge
+This is mi solution of my first Frontend Mentor challenge